XP is a resale marketplace. Ticket prices may vary from face value.

 What Season Ticket Holders Actually Need From a Resale Solution

 The frustration with resale marketplaces is not that they do not work.
 It is that they require constant attention to work well.
+For sellers who want to understand the full fee picture across every major platform, see How to Sell Sports Tickets Online.

 You need to monitor pricing on multiple platforms.
 You need to adjust listings when market conditions shift.
 You need to manage transfers individually.
 You need to wait on payouts that come after each game ends.
 And you need to do all of this across a full season schedule, game after game, while also having an actual job and life.